uaf-math/calc1/techHelp.md

 # Technology Help

 Because everything is offered by distance, we are using *a lot* of technology.
-Here's an overview of the technology we're using, along with some commentary.

 * [Classtime](#classtime)
 * [Homework and Assessment](#homework-and-assessment)